 - Faculty Member or Principal Investigator (PI) - Responsible for following these guidelines in order to assure lab is left in appropriate condition.

 Faculty Member or PI Leaving University

 Notification must be sent to EH&S as soon as occupant is aware of their pending departure from the University.
-Prior to leaving the University, principal investigator or faculty member must complete a Lab Close Out Checklist form and send it to EH&S. Laboratories cannot be reoccupied, nor work done by Physical Facilities, until EH&S has verified that the close out procedure has been completed.
+Prior to leaving the University, principal investigator or faculty member must complete a Lab Close Out Checklist form and send it to EH&S. Laboratories cannot be reoccupied, nor work done by Facilities Management, until EH&S has verified that the close out procedure has been completed.

 Note: This process can be time intensive and should be initiated as early as possible.
 It must be completed prior to leaving the University.